The way something as simple as ink words on paper can transport a reader to a different time, place, or world will never cease to amaze me.

 Aaah, music!
 I have a list of albums and songs I would love to decode and understand more of in terms of the message they’re trying to convey, but somehow the time never seems right to write these posts! 😩

 Here’s a list of my favorite musical artists, and perhaps one day I shall get to decoding their wonderful music.
 For now, they’ll remain playing in the background as I write, draw, or sit in the car headed to somewhere other than home for an adventure. 🚗

 - BTS (방탄소년단)

 - Jill Andrews

 📔 On Writing 🖊

 Writing is my absolute favorite thing to do.
-It never fails to make me happy, and there’s just so much to write about — I’ll never get bored with this.
-I’m at the point in my life where I have to think about what I want to do in the future, and honestly, there are so many options and so many things I want to do… I honestly don’t know yet.
+It never fails to make me happy, and there’s just so much to write about — I’ll never get bored with writing.
+I’m at the point in my life where I have to think about what I want to do in the future, and honestly, there are so many options and so many things I want to do… I don’t know yet.

 Despite all of that, there has always been one thing that I’ve always been sure I want to do, and that is to write stories.
 To even… *SUSPENSE* …be a published author.

 (Just thinking about that makes me super excited 😝)